mcstitzer/maize_genomic_ecosystem/te_genes/README.md

 identifies TE genes within each TE model, and generates gff3's with these genes, LTR, TIR, and TSD positions defined as children of the Parent TEID

+- `orfs/` looks for and reports longest orfs in TE model
+- `proteins/` runs hmmer using TE profile hmms to identify coding regions within TE model